 (2) Beginning in October 2012, Mr. Schara elected to defer a portion of his salary until the Company is successful in securing financing sufficient to fund future operations.
-Of these totals, \$115,000 and \$56,500 was deferred and is included in related party deferred compensation in the Company's Balance Sheet for December 31, 2013 and 2012, respectively.
+Of these totals, \$nil and \$115,000 was deferred and is included in related party deferred compensation in the Company's Balance Sheet for December 31, 2014 and 2013, respectively.